okyeron/OMX-27/Docs.md

 - AUX key sends CC 25 (127 on press, 0 on release)
 - Encoder turn sends CC 28 (127 on CW, 0 on CCW)

+### Screensaver
+After a default timeout (3 minutes), the display will be blanked and in MI Mode a "screensaver" animation will show on the LEDs.
+The rightmost pot (#5) can be turned to adjust the color.
+Touching any keys or any of the other pots will exit the screensaver.

+In S1/S2 the screen will blank, but there is no LED animation.

 ## Sub-Modes